 C. A summer 2016 grant award from the Community Foundation for Palm Beach and Martin Counties allowed the program to expand by two units, increasing program capacity to 30 families.

-Since 2014, SEH families have eliminated more than \$150,000 in debt -- becoming better prepared for the home buying process.
+Since 2014, SEH families have eliminated more than \$150,000 in debt -- becoming better

 PROGRAM REACH